LassoSoft/LassoGuide/source/server/windows-installation.rst

    line: ``Include conf/mod_lasso9.conf``
 -  Restart Apache.
--  In a browser, open :ref:`!http://localhost/lasso9/instancemanager` to load the initialization form and complete your Lasso installation.
+-  In a browser, open :ref:`!http://localhost/lasso9/instancemanager` to load the initialization form and complete your Lasso Server installation.

 Configuring ImageMagick